Emma Hutchinson – Managing Director

-Mike is an Assistant Director at the largest registered social landlord in Trafford, Trafford Housing Trust.
-He is responsible for neighbourhood management, caretaking, grounds maintenace, allocations and lettings and the customer contact centre.
-Engaging with customers is an important part of his role and he chairs the customer action group which concerns itself with making customer service improvements.
+Mike is an Associate Director at Do Well UK Leadership Consultancy working with clients across the North West and North Wales.
+Previously he was an Assistant Director at the largest registered social landlord in Trafford, Trafford Housing Trust.
+He was responsible for neighbourhood management, caretaking, grounds maintenance, allocations and lettings and the customer contact centre.

 Mike has worked in social housing for over 20 years and is passionate about the need for service organisations to understand their customers’ demands and redesign services in ways that make it easier for customers to get what they want.